-I have developed a formula of how to get cheap flights through researching a lot of similar posts to this, reading travel books, and personal research.
+I have developed a formula of how to get cheap flights by researching a lot of similar posts to this, reading travel books, and personal experience.
 Some of these tips may work for you, some of them may not, but all of them will help you buy cheaper tickets.
 This information is by no means exhaustive, it may not apply to when precisely you want to take your trip and it may not be the type of flying you are looking for.
 These are not first class flights we’re looking at people.
-These are middle of the isle, back of the plane, reject seats.
+These are middle of the aisle, back of the plane, reject seats.
 But if you can tough it out for the long trek across the pond affordable travel and fantastical adventure awaits you!
 Which brings me to my first tip.

 1. Be flexible